satansdeer/satansdeer.github.com/src/pages/posts/introduction-to-reactjs/index.md

 ## ReactJS Key Features

 What makes React so special?
-The core idea behind ReactJS is to provide a convinient way to describe UI of your application as a tree of encapsulated **components**.
+The core idea behind ReactJS is to provide a convenient way to describe UI of your application as a tree of encapsulated **components**.

 It does it by providing an API to describe those components in a **declarative** way.
 ReactJS will update UI of your application when state of your application will change.
-And it will do it efficeintly so only components that were affected by that data change will be re-rendered.
+And it will do it efficiently so only components that were affected by that data change will be re-rendered.

 Now you may see those terms and wonder, what does declarative mean, and what the heck is component.